No Man's Land (2001 film): Cast

+Release

+4K Restored version of the film will be presented in the Open Air programme of the 32nd Sarajevo Film Festival as the closing film on 21 August 2026.

 Reception

 Box office

 The film had an estimated budget of €2,000,000.
 The film was a commercial success, earning $1,012,153 in the US & Canadian box office.
 In total, the film earned $4,858,869 worldwide.

 Critical response

 No Man's Land received positive reviews among critics and audiences.
 On review aggregator Rotten Tomatoes, the film holds a 93% approval rating based on 98 reviews, with an average rating of 7.80/10.
 The website's critics consensus reads, "Bleak and darkly humorous, No Man's Land vividly illustrates the absurdity of war."
 Metacritic, which uses a weighted average, has assigned the film a score of 84 out of 100 based on 29 critic reviews, indicating "universal acclaim".
 Prominent film critic Roger Ebert praised the film and cited it as a curiously beautiful film and rated 3.5 out of 4 stars.

 Accolades

 Some of the awards that the film won included: